-Automatic compilation always compiles modules and packages in-place, and always uses --target sys.
-Automatic compilation is always available in the Coconut interpreter, and, if using the Coconut interpreter, a reload built-in is provided to easily reload imported modules.
+Automatic compilation is always available in the Coconut interpreter or when using coconut-run.
+When using auto compilation through the Coconut interpreter, any compilation options passed in will also be used for auto compilation.
 Additionally, the interpreter always allows importing from the current working directory, letting you easily compile and play around with a .coco file simply by running the Coconut interpreter and importing it.